small-tech/node-hugo/README.md

-# node-hugo
+# Node Hugo

-A basic cross-platform interface to the Hugo binary from Node.js that:

-  * Uses the 64-bit release binaries to support Linux, macOS, and Windows.
+A basic cross-platform interface to the Hugo binary from Node.js that uses the 64-bit release binaries to support Linux, macOS, and Windows.

 It should __just work™__ 🤞